lisyarus/blog/_posts/2022-10-15-audio-mixing.md

 ### The conclusion

 I spent about a week designing & implementing this library and I'm honestly really happy with it.
-I've learnt a ton about audio, and I have a solid foundation for improving the audio in my future projects.
+I've learnt a ton about audio, and I have a solid foundation for improving the audio in my future projects, and MP3s now load instantly.
 I have no idea how convenient & performant it will turn out, but my experiments with the test application were quite encouraging.

 Feel free to inspect the code (it's quite readable, for the most part, I think) and/or even use the library.
 It's a bit integrated into my engine, but you could probably strip the dependencies easily.
 I'd encourage you to implement you own such library, though, -- it's *so much fun*!
 And thanks for reading.